mkannan007/mkannan007/README.md

 - 👨‍💻 Some of my personal projects are available at [https://www.github.com/mkannan007](https://www.github.com/mkannan007)

-- 📝 I regularly write articles on [https://medium.com/@mkannan007/](https://medium.com/@mkannan007/)
+- 📝 See my blogs on [https://medium.com/@mkannan007/](https://medium.com/@mkannan007/)

-- 🌱 I’m currently learning **New Test Testing and Automation Techniques**

-- 💬 Want to know more about me <a href="https://github.com/mkannan007/cv/blob/main/KANNAN_M_CV.pdf" target="blank"> Please click here to see my CV.</a>
+- 💬 Want to know more about me <a href="https://github.com/mkannan007/cv/blob/main/KANNAN_M_CV.pdf" target="blank">Please click here to see my CV.</a>

 - 📫 How to reach me **mkannan007@gmail.com**

+- 🌱 I’m passionate in learning **New Testing and Automation Techniques**

 <!-- <h2 align="left">Contact</h2>
 <details>